Does this test have other names?

 What is this test?

-This test looks for antibodies circulating in your bloodstream.
-Antibodies are proteins that your immune system makes in response to a possible foreign invader.
+This test looks for antibodies in your bloodstream.
+Antibodies are proteins that your immune system makes in response to possible foreign tissue or germs in your body.
 If you receive a blood transfusion, these antibodies could attach to donated red blood cells and damage them.

 Why do I need this test?

-You may have this blood test before you get a blood transfusion.
-Healthcare providers need to know if your blood has antibodies that aren't compatible with a donor's red blood cells.
+You may need this blood test before you get a blood transfusion.
+Healthcare providers need to know if your blood has antibodies that may harm a donor's red blood cells.

-If you do not have antibodies to the donor's red blood cells, the transfusion can proceed safely.
+If you do not have antibodies to the donor's red blood cells, you can have the blood transfusion safely.

-If you do have incompatible antibodies, the blood will agglutinate (clump) and can't be used.
+If you have antibodies, the blood will clump (agglutinate) and can't be used.

 You might also have this test if you are pregnant.
 It could be a problem for the baby if your blood cells lack a surface protein called D antigen, but your baby has inherited the D antigen from the father.
 (Having the protein is also called being Rh-positive, while lacking the protein is Rh-negative.)

-In this case, your body will make antibodies against the D antigen that could cause baby to develop a severe type of anemia called hemolytic disease.
-This usually happens with a second child, not the firstborn.
+In this case, your body will make antibodies against the D antigen in your baby’s blood.
+This can cause your baby to develop a severe type of anemia called hemolytic disease.
+This more often happens with a second child, not the firstborn.

 The test can be done on your blood before the baby is born.
-Afterward, it can be done on blood from the umbilical cord and the baby.
+Afterward, it can be done on blood from the umbilical cord and from your baby.

 What other tests might I have along with this test?

-Your healthcare provider may also order a direct Coombs test.
-This test might be needed if antibodies are found in the indirect Coombs test or if you have a reaction to a transfusion.
+You may also need a direct antiglobulin test.
+This test might be needed if antibodies are found in the indirect antiglobulin test or if you have a reaction to a blood transfusion.

 What do my test results mean?

-A normal finding is negative.
-This means you do not have antibodies to donor red blood cells, and the blood is not clumping.
+A negative test result means you do not have antibodies to donor red blood cells, and the blood is not clumping.

-A positive test result could mean your blood and the donor's blood are incompatible.
+A positive test result could mean your blood and the donor's blood are not compatible.
 A positive test result during pregnancy could mean your baby has hemolytic disease.

 How is this test done?